UK Recalls 21+ Toys Over Asbestos in Sand Products

 Does this affect products sold outside the UK?

-The OPSS recalls apply to the UK market.
-However, some of these products may have been sold internationally through Amazon and eBay.
-If you purchased any sand art kit matching these descriptions, regardless of country, treat it as potentially affected.
+Yes.
+The same brands have been recalled in Australia, Canada, France, Germany, Ireland, and Malta.
+Some products were also sold internationally through Amazon and eBay.
+If you purchased any sand art kit, stretchy toy, or science kit matching these descriptions, regardless of country, treat it as potentially affected.

 References